Skip to content

 Search using custom Field Criterion [REST]

-REST search can be performed via POST /views using custom FieldCriterion.
+REST search can be performed by calling the POST /views method with a custom FieldCriterion.
 This allows you to build custom content logic queries with nested logical operators OR/AND/NOT.

 Custom Field Criterion search mirrors the one already existing in PHP API Ibexa\Contracts\Core\Repository\Values\Content\Query\Criterion\Field by exposing it to REST.